OmarElsheikh1/petstore-e2e-tests/README.md

 #### 1. **Create the Collection**

-I created a Postman collection named **Pet Store - Nawy Task**, which includes seven requests:
+I created a Postman collection named **Pet Store**, which includes seven requests:

 - **POST**: Add a new pet
 - **GET**: Get the pet by ID